alexthegoodman/reeviewr-prisma/README.md

 - Special Kit (ex. <Article /> or <Heading /> (auto numbered) with required props for SEO, Accessibility, SSR, Intl)
 - useMemo
 - Combine `seo-linter` and `yarn test` command as `yarn validate`

+#### Secondary

+- Disable Prettier is VS Code, have it run via Webpack on save.
+Based on .eslintrc.
+In VS Code, use only the ESLint plugin, not Prettier plugin.
+And disable formatting on save.
+Results?
+Hopefully Prettier is tied to eslint without conflicting plugins on save.
+Correct formatting on a per project basis.